cypherReagan/LearnPython/Gothans_Game/GothansGame_ReadMe.txt

 EXPANSION IDEAS:
 	- 	Overrides:	At each keypad, allow user to override the door controls by cutting/splicing wires (red/green/black).
 					These wires would be connected to power/control/ect...

+					Given 3 options:
+						- Keypad output
+						- Door input
+						- Battery

+					To win the user must cross the Battery wire with the Door input.

+					Randomize the colors red/green/yellow.